AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 1. Check the `/var/log/mail.log` for `authentication failed : Maxium credits exceeded` entries.

-   If you see any `authentication failed` log entries, you can [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request a credit allotment increase.
+   If you see any `authentication failed` log entries and the **Email sending reputation** is at a minimum of 95, you can [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request a credit allotment increase.

 ### Email sending reputation